cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

 The compatibility tab provides additional configurations that a user can optionally customize for their needs.
-Through this screen, the administrator can add options for hardware type, imagine type and services.
+Through this screen, the administrator can define sets of services, hardware types, and image types that are allowed to be used in a cluster.
 These can all be added through selecting an element from the drop down menu and clicking the button next to the box to add it.
 To remove an option, press the '-' next to the option you want removed.
+Services not in the list will not be allowed on the cluster.
+Similarly, any hardware type or image type not in the compatibility list will not be allowed on the cluster.

 .. figure:: catalog-screenshot-4.png
     :align: center